Bang Bang Salmon Air Fryer Recipe: Dinner in 15 Minutes!

 It’s a creamy, sweet, and spicy blend.
 Of course, there are other variations and optional additions you can use to make it your own.

-Can I Use Frozen Salmon for This Recipe?
+Can I Use Frozen Salmon For This Recipe?

 Yes, you can use frozen salmon, but for best results, defrost it overnight in the refrigerator prior to cooking.
 Pat dry to remove excess moisture for better flavor absorption.